Be-Secure/besecure-playbooks-store/playbooks/besman-llm-benchmark-spear_phishing-CyberSecEval-steps-v0.0.1.md

-# Besman LLM Benchmark - Autocomplete - CyberSecEval - Steps v0.0.1
+# Besman LLM Benchmark - Spear Phishing Benchmark - CyberSecEval - Steps v0.0.1

 ## **1️⃣ Check if Model is Available in Ollama**
 Run the following command to check if the required model is available: